Discrimination against people with HIV/AIDS: Blood donation restrictions on at-risk populations

-Violence against people living with HIV
+Violence against PLHIV

-Discrimination that is violent or threatening violence stops a lot of individuals from getting tested for HIV, which does not aid in curing the virus.
-Violence is an important factor against the treatment of people with AIDS.
-When PLHIV, particularly women, develop an intimate relationship, they tend not to be able to disclose to their partners of the presence of HIV in their system for fear of violence against them; this fear prevents them from receiving financial support to seek out testing, treatment, and general support from medical professionals & family members.
+Discrimination that is violent or threatening violence stops a lot of individuals from getting tested for HIV.
+Violence is an important factor against the treatment of PLHIV.
+When PLHIV, particularly women, develop an intimate relationship, they tend not to be able to disclose to their partners of the presence of HIV in their system for fear of violence against them; this fear prevents them from receiving financial support to seek out testing, treatment, and general support from medical professionals and family members.
 A study done on PLHIV in South Africa shows that out of a study population of 500, 16.1% of participants reported being physically assaulted, with 57.7% of those resulting from one's intimate partners such as husbands and wives.
 The available data show high rates of participants socially isolating themselves from both friends and family, in addition to avoiding the seeking of treatment at hospitals or clinics due to increasing internalized fears.

+HIV criminalization is when people living with HIV are incarcerated for non malicious HIV transmission.
+The intention behind HIV criminalization was to protect public health from HIV transmission, but it proved to be discriminatory towards people living with HIV.
+Furthermore, in the legal system, people living with HIV face discrimination and stigma; with intersectionality determining the severity of the discrimination.
+In some countries, HIV discrimination and criminalization is disproportional towards migrant heterosexual men.
+In the US and Canada, men of color are disproportionally the victims of HIV discrimination and criminalization.
+Thus, HIV criminalization is used as an extension of other types of stigma and discrimination toward marginalized groups.